mdsufz/MuDoGeR/Manual_MuDoGeR.md

 >Cluster_4	NODE_108_length_3205_cov_6.333333	3205

 ```
-The sequences of the clusters can be found in the `VIRAL_PARTICLES_95-70.fna` file.
+The sequences of the contigs can be found in the `VIRAL_PARTICLES_95-70.fna` file.